- Home

 This is a private contribution from Graeme Watson's personal family tree, an un-official compilation of the family tree of Aberdeen Football Club's official's, player's and staff from 1881 to present.

-• Brand name logos, logo images consists only of simple geometric shapes or text.
+- Brand name logos, logo images consists only of simple geometric shapes or text.
 They do not meet the threshold of originality needed for copyright protection, and is therefore in the public domain.
-Although they are free of copyright restrictions, the image may still be subject to other restrictions. or for more information.
+Although they are free of copyright restrictions, the image may still be subject to other restrictions.
+See WP:PD#Fonts #Fonts and typefaces or Template talk:PD-textlog for more information.

 When indicated - Linked to my Family Tree